It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

-It is important for your doctor to rule out other causes of a health problem before making a diagnosis of leukemia.
+Your doctor needs to rule out other causes of a health problem before diagnosing leukemia.

-When symptoms are severe, the diagnosis of acute leukemia can occur quickly, and treatments must be started quickly.
+When symptoms are severe, the diagnosis of acute leukemia can occur quickly, and treatments must be started promptly.

 The following tests are commonly used to rule out or diagnose leukemia.

-Many of the same tests that are used to diagnose cancer are used to determine the stage, which is the extent to which the cancer has progressed.
+Many of the same tests used to diagnose cancer determine the stage, which is the extent to which cancer has progressed.